OpernixIT/OpernixITSM/README.md

 ## License

-NexusIT is proprietary software.
+OpernixIT is proprietary software.
 Deployment files in this repository do not grant access to the application source code, container image or commercial license.

 Unauthorized copying, redistribution, reverse engineering or resale is prohibited.